yjzhao1004/pleioh2g/README.md

 We define **pleiotropic heritability h<SUP>2</SUP><SUB>pleio</SUB>** as the liability-scale genetic variance (estimated from SNPs) of a target disease that is shared with a specific set of auxiliary diseases.
 ## **PHBC**
+Our method uses multiple-trait GWAS summary statistics as input.
 We estimate h<SUP>2</SUP><SUB>pleio</SUB> from GWAS summary statistics by estimating the proportion of variance explained from an estimated genetic correlation matrix and employing a Monte-Carlo bias correction procedure to account for sampling noise in genetic correlation estimates.

 ### **Installation**:
 ```>